rmoestl/C-3PO/README.md

 - there must not exist a sitemap.xml file in the source directory (the same is true for robots.txt)
 - the **baseUrl** (e.g. http://yodaconditions.net) setting must be set in `.c3posettings`

+Sometimes it's also desirable to exclude URLs from being crawled.
+This can be done in the `.c3poignore` file as described in the corresponding section.

-C-3PO puts the URL of the sitemap.xml file into the robots.txt file since this gives search crawlers a hint where to look for a sitemap file.
+When there is no `robots.txt` in the source folder, the C-3PO generates a minimal one putting the URL of sitemap.xml into it.
+This gives search crawlers a hint where to look for a sitemap file.

 **Heads up!** Generation of sitemap.xml and robots.txt is not supported in *autoBuild* mode.